Current Lab Research

 The mtHsp60 D29G and V98I missense mutations have shown direct correlation to hereditary spastic paraplegia type 13 (SPG13) and mitochondrial Hsp60 chaperonopathy (MitCHAP-60).
 We study various mtHsp60 protein folding intermediates with a focus on the disease-causing point mutations, D29G and V98I, leading to possible treatments.

-Former Lab Members include; Samantha Garcia (now a PhD student at UC Berkeley), Denisse Orozco (UG @UACJ), Alejandro Rodriguez (PhD @ local Start Up), Bianka Holguin (PhD @ local Start Up), Zac Hildenbrand (Research Professor at UTEP), Sudheer Molugu (now cryo-EM facility Manager at University of Pennsylvania), Nadia Herrera (PhD @ Caltech and postdoc at UCSF), Tim Brown (now an MD/PhD), Adrian Enriquez (now postdoc at Scripps-La Hoya), Jinliang Wang (postdoc at Univ. of Utah and currently a postdoc at USC), Karen Orta (PhD student at Caltech), Maria Grajeda (Postbac at Johns Hopkins & Currently in Medical School), Andres Orta (PhD student at Caltech), Jesus Garcia, Diana Tafoya (Ph.D.
+Former Lab Members include; Samantha Garcia (now a PhD student at UC Berkeley), Denisse Orozco (UG @UACJ), Alejandro Rodriguez (PhD @ local Start Up), Bianka Holguin (PhD @ local Start Up), Zac Hildenbrand (Research Professor at UTEP), Sudheer Molugu (now cryo-EM facility Manager at University of Pennsylvania), Nadia Herrera (PhD @ Caltech and postdoc at UCSF), Tim Brown (now an MD/PhD), Adrian Enriquez (now postdoc at Scripps-La Hoya), Jinliang Wang (postdoc at Univ. of Utah and currently a postdoc at USC), Karen Orta (PhD student at Caltech), Maria Grajeda (Postbac at Johns Hopkins & Currently at UT Southwestern Medical School), Andres Orta (PhD student at Caltech), Jesus Garcia (Roche Tissue Diagnostics), Diana Tafoya (Ph.D.
 Vanderbilt now working in Austin Texas), and many others.

 Copyright 2023, Ricardo A. Bernal, All Rights Reserved.